 Concrete has long been the choice of low-maintenance gardeners who wish to defend themselves against weeds and weather.
 The cost of such easy landscaping is, unfortunately, wildlife.
 To mitigate this impact, gardeners are now looking for similar methods of low-maintenance landscaping that will also allow for nature to thrive.

-The most popular solutions come in the form of gravel and reclaimed terracotta, the types of raw materials that both contribute to a healthier, natural garden and offer a more stylised aesthetic.
+The most popular solutions come in the form of gravel supplied by gravel supplier kalispell mt, the types of raw materials that both contribute to a healthier, natural garden and offer a more stylised aesthetic.

 This interest in natural materials also extends to other areas of the garden, including sheds and furniture.
 Wooden outbuildings and cabins are returning to usurp low-cost metal alternatives and plastic dining features are disappearing and being replaced with rattan garden furniture.
 These small changes make a huge difference when spending time in your outdoor space, making for a far more organic and wild experience.